tomay3000/wxVLC/README.md

 Further information
 -------------------

-We gladly welcome [your contributions].
+We gladly welcome your contributions.

 Have fun!